 Given that Dinsley was a grant, the most likely reason for the Templars establishing a base there was the site’s seclusion.
 Preston is perched on an elevated ridge of the Chilterns.
 Even today, there are swathes of woodland in the area at Wain Wood and Hitch Wood.
 Nine hundred years ago, the forests in the district were even more extensive.
 Today, the site nestles in a natural hollow (see modern-day photograph below) – it ‘stands at the head of a long ravine that slopes gently toward the east in the direction of Minsden Chapel’.

 As a result, Dinsley was isolated – a most suitable location for a withdrawn monastic order and it might be bourne in mind that Preston had religious roots as noted earlier.
-Despite its isolation, Preston was a mere thirty miles from London (as grateful, modern-day commuters know) and reasonably close to the major ancient highways of the Great North Road and the Ichnield Way.
+Despite its isolation, Preston was a mere thirty miles from London and reasonably close to the major ancient highways of the Great North Road and the Ichnield Way.

 The birth of Temple Dinsley

-Soon after acquiring the land (and before 1200, as a chapter or meeting was held there between 1200 and 1205), there was a preceptory at Preston (a cross between a monastery and a chapel).
+Soon after acquiring the land (and before 1200, as a chapter or meeting was held there sometime between 1200 and 1205), there was a preceptory at Preston - this was a cross between a monastery and a chapel.
 Whether this was adapted from the original ‘priest’s tun’ at Preston or built by the Templars is not known.
-Huyshe writes, ‘The chapel would probably (my italics) be among the earliest of the buildings to be erected for the fraternity’.Whatever its background, there was a community and religious house here and thus Temple Dinsley was created.
+Huyshe writes, ‘The chapel would probably (my italics) be among the earliest of the buildings to be erected for the fraternity’.Whatever its background, there was now a community and religious house here and so Temple Dinsley was created.
 The Victorian County History remarks, ‘Not much is known about the preceptor, but it was perhaps fairly important’.
 The first historical reference to ‘Dynesle Temple’ was in 1294.Its Master or Preceptor was answerable to the Grand Master of Templars.
 Preceptors at Dinsley included Richard Fitz-John (c1255), Ralph de Malton (c1301) and Robert Torvile (1308).

-Further evidence of the original Temple Dinsley has been discovered in the form of a few of the floor tiles of the chapel, embellished with heraldic designs (see below).
+Further evidence of the original Temple Dinsley has been discovered in the form of a few of the floor tiles of the chapel, embellished with heraldic designs shown above.
 Skeletons of some of the monks have been dug up in the kitchen yard.
-(A skull was used by Lord Hampden, Henry Brand,on his study table as a reminder of his mortality (a memento mori) when he was tenant of Temple Dinsley.)
-Lodged with the bones was a pewter chalice of the early fourteenth century: this was discovered on 17 February 1887.
-When Douglas Vickers owned the estate, a fourteenth century bronze jug was unearthed (presented to Hitchin Museum by Mrs Barrington-White).Away from the main buildings, there were farm buildings in the enclosure at Dinsley which confirms that the knights led both a religious and an agricultural life.
+A skull was used by Lord Hampden, Henry Brand, on his study table as a reminder of his mortality (a memento mori) when he was tenant of Temple Dinsley.
+Lodged with the bones was a pewter chalice of the early fourteenth century.
+This was discovered on 17 February 1887.
+When Douglas Vickers owned the estate, a fourteenth-century bronze jug was unearthed and presented to Hitchin Museum by Mrs Barrington-White.Away from the main structure, there were farm buildings in the enclosure at Dinsley - which confirms that the knights led both a religious and an agricultural life.
 The Templars owned a large holding of land at Preston next to Dinsley.
 Only a quarter of the Templars land at Preston (27%) of land at Preston was held in demense, (that is, set aside for the Templars’ use) and for centuries this was referred to as ‘Temple Land’.
 The rest of the manor was tended by their tenants: freemen, villeins (with holdings from a few acres to 1-2 virgates) and cottars who had a house and a small piece of land and probably worked for the other two classes.
-The Templars received further grants of land: 13 acres in Kings Walden, some at Charlton (1244-5 from Maud de Lovetot) and 2 marks rent in Welles at Offley from John de Balliol.They also enjoyed fishing rights on the River Hiz, and free warren (from Henry III in 1252-53) in their demesne lands of Dinsley, Stagenhoe, Preston, Charlton, Kings Walden and Hitchin.
+The Templars received further grants of land: thirteen acres in Kings Walden, some at Charlton (1244-5 from Maud de Lovetot) and two marks rent in Welles at Offley from John de Balliol.They also enjoyed fishing rights on the River Hiz and free warren (from Henry III in 1252/53) in their demesne lands of Dinsley, Stagenhoe, Preston, Charlton, Kings Walden and Hitchin.
 This enabled them to kill game in those districts.
 Even in the twentieth century, the Lord of Temple Dinsley had the right to stand on the steps of Stagenhoe House on Christmas Day and discharge a shotgun.The Templars also had the right to erect gallows.
 They hung a man at Baldock in 1277, which indicates that their jurisdiction extended to this district.
-In 1286, they hung Gerle de Clifton and John de Tickhill for stealing a silver chalice and four silver teaspoons from Dinsley priest as well as Peter, son of Adam, for taking and torturing a woman.
+In 1286, they hung Gerle de Clifton and John de Tickhill for stealing a silver chalice and four silver teaspoons from a Dinsley priest as well as Peter, son of Adam, for taking and torturing a woman.

 Religious services at Temple Dinsley from 1218